wireless-intelligence-lab/DeepLearning-CoordinatedBeamforming/README.md

 # Code Package Content
 The main script for generating the following figure.
 ![Figure7](https://github.com/WSLCL/DeepLearning-CoordinatedBeamforming/blob/master/Result_BF.png)
-This script adopts the first version of the publicly available parameterized [DeepMIMO dataset](https://deepmimo.net/versions/v1/) published for deep learning applications in mmWave and massive MIMO systems.
+This script adopts the v2 version of the publicly available parameterized [DeepMIMO dataset](https://deepmimo.net/versions/v2-matlab/) published for deep learning applications in mmWave and massive MIMO systems.
 The ['O1_60'](https://deepmimo.net/scenarios/o1-scenario/) scenario is adopted for this figure.

 **To reproduce the results, please follow these steps:**
 1. Download DeepMIMOv2 dataset generation files (available on [this link](https://deepmimo.net/versions/v2-matlab/)) and the source data of the 'O1_60' scenario (available on [this link](https://deepmimo.net/scenarios/o1-scenario/)).